ChrstphrHll/npc_gen/students/Rianna Belt.md

   int: 7
   str: 16
   wis: 11
-track: Assault
-trait: I always want to know how things work and what makes people tick.
-trait1: Thrifty
-trait2: Repugnant
 year: 8
+guild: Fiesn
+partyID: 79
 ---
 # Rianna Belt
 ---
 ### Description
 - 8th year Elf Barbarian in Fiesn
-- wavy platinum hair that's loose around the shoulders, Green eyes, and Brown skin
+- wavy platinum hair that's loose around the shoulders, Pale Green eyes, and Brown skin
 - Is Thrifty and Repugnant, and has Excitement as their ideal

 ### Organizations